bhirsch/owh/README.txt

   increments with major releases, that is, when APIs change the user interface changes.
 The number after the decimal increments with minor changes, patches, minor bug fixes, etc.
-- alpha means 'early development'.
+- "Alpha" means 'early development'.
 StarsWithStripes.org
-  uses alpha projects in websites participating in development new features or modules.
+  uses alpha projects in websites participating in development of new features or modules.
-- beta means 'ready for early adopters in prodction websites'.
-  The functionality seems solid.
-But major changes could be on the horizon.
-This is not a stable release.
+- "Beta" means the functionality seems solid, we're using it in our sites, but the project is still in active development.